ashleyblawas/ashleyblawas.io/Teaching.md

 ## Courses Taught

+* Co-Instructor for Biologging & Biotelemetry at Stanford
+* Teaching Assistant for Marine Megafauna, guest lecturer for Marine Megafauna & Biology of Marine Mammals

 ## Example Course Syllabus

-As a part of the Certificate in College Teaching I obtained as a PhD student at Duke Univeristy I developed an example syllabus for a course in Comparative Physiology of Animals.
+As a part of the Certificate in College Teaching I obtained as a PhD student at Duke Univeristy I developed an (example syllabus)[https://drive.google.com/file/d/1UIaI0SeswTDsoktELIschHubVICjCOlL/view] for a course in Comparative Physiology of Animals.

-<iframe src="https://drive.google.com/file/d/1UIaI0SeswTDsoktELIschHubVICjCOlL/preview" width="640" height="680"></iframe>